sozialhelden/a11yjson/docs/index.md

 ## Who is behind A11yJSON?

 A11yJSON is made by [Sozialhelden e.V.](https://sozialhelden.de), a non-profit that works on innovative solutions to social issues.
 It’s based in Berlin, Germany, and known for [Wheelmap.org](https://wheelmap.org), the world’s biggest open online map of accessible places.

+## Finally…

+If you think that A11yJSON is worth more attention, consider to give it a [Star on GitHub](https://github.com/sozialhelden/a11yjson/)! 🦾